 FREE is Good: The Surprise Goodies

 So, they say you get basic-level protection from viruses and threats when you go with the free antivirus solutions.
 It’s to be noted that, most likely, some other things also come with the free antivirus software.
 In most cases, there will be a few free tools, which may seem harmless for starters but can do worse stuff.
-The common cause is the installation of unwanted Browser Toolbars, Browser plugins, change of Search providers, new browsers, etc.
+The common cause is the installation of unwanted Browser Toolbars and browser plugins, change of Search providers, new browsers, etc.

 For instance, Comodo Free Antivirus installs a few other stuff when you finish the installation.
 You can see a Yahoo toolbar in your browsers, an extension named Chromodo that is capable of changing your DNS servers, and Comodo Dragon, a standalone Web Browser.

 Basic PC users don’t sense these tools' presence and move on.

 Similarly, in the case of AVG Antivirus Free, you will be given a choice to install the Google Chrome browser.
 It will get you to install other modules, like the system optimizer, in different ways.

 The list isn’t complete, and we doubt it can ever be.